turingschool/lesson_plans/ruby_04-apis_and_scalability/week-4-kickoff.markdown

 [PR](https://github.com/LookingForMe/lookingfor/pull/50)
 - John Slota: Set up a background worker and cron job to run our job scraper daily [PR](https://github.com/LookingForMe/lookingfor/pull/44)

-### BoxTrot:Prime
+### LookingFor (BoxTrot:Prime)

-- **What You’ll Do:** Work on a team to set up a React front end for the existing lookingFor Rails application.
+- **What You’ll Do:** Work like a consulting team picking up stories on a React front-end for the existing lookingFor Rails application.
 - **Good Option For:** Folks unsure if they want to target Rails or JavaScript heavy jobs.
 Folks who want experience in client-side development.

 ### Fecho